flytxtds/Internship-2022/README.md

 *Brownie points for setting up an interactive demo of the model on public cloud, covering the following functionality:

-1. upload of encrypted datasets
+1. upload of encrypted datasets.
-2. Secure learning of the model
+2. Secure learning of the model.
-3. Inference on encrypted data; decryption of results at client end
+3. Inference on encrypted data; decryption of results at client end.

 ### Dataset:
 1. https://archive.ics.uci.edu/ml/datasets/bank+marketing (41188 instances, 20 features)